 I didn’t know what to do so I messaged Jetpack’s support.

 I bought myself a jetpack premium so I wanted to use that at least once.

-They kindly explained to me that I’m blocked form liking and for the first time ever I heard that there were such things as like limit at WordPress.
+They kindly explained to me that I’m blocked from liking and for the first time ever I heard that there were such things as like limit at WordPress.
 To my surprise, they lifted up the ban and I was free to like again with a little warning of not liking too much and too fast.

-Honestly, the concept of too much is so subjective and no matter how hard I searched I couldn’t find anything explaining how many posts can you like at WordPress before you’re banned.
+Honestly, the concept of too much is so subjective, and no matter how hard I searched I couldn’t find anything explaining how many posts can you like at WordPress before you’re banned.

 Funny thing: a couple of months ago I got banned again.
 This time Jetpack refused to unban me as they apparently have a policy saying they can make an exception once and that’s it.
 I’m banned for life from liking WordPress articles.